 Our production operations depend on obtaining adequate supplies of quality raw materials and components on a timely basis.
 As a result, it is important for us to control our raw material and component costs and reduce the effects of fluctuations in price and availability.
 In general, we source most of our raw materials as well as key components, such as glass substrates, driver integrated circuits and polarizers used in both our TFT-LCD and OLED products, backlight units and liquid crystal materials used in our TFT-LCD products and hole transport materials and emission materials used in our OLED products, from two or more suppliers for each key component.
 However, we may establish a working relationship with a single supplier if we believe it is advantageous to do so due to performance, quality, support, delivery, capacity, price or other considerations.
-We may experience shortages in the supply of these key components, as well as other components or raw materials, as a result of, among other things, anticipated capacity expansion in the display industry, our dependence on a limited number of suppliers or temporary disruptions in the supply chain thereof due to factors outside of our control (such as the ongoing global COVID-19 pandemic or natural calamities).
-Our results of operations would be adversely affected if we were unable to obtain adequate supplies of high-quality raw materials or components in a timely manner or make alternative arrangements for such supplies in a timely manner.
+We may experience shortages in the supply of these key components, as well as other components or raw materials, as a result of, among other things, anticipated capacity expansion in the display industry, our dependence on a limited number of suppliers or temporary disruptions in the supply chain thereof due to factors outside of our control (including military conflicts such as the ongoing invasion of Ukraine by Russia and escalating hostilities in the Middle East following the Israel-Hamas war, natural disasters, health hazards such as the COVID-19 pandemic, civil unrest, work stoppages, strikes or other labor-related disruptions involving our key suppliers, or trade sanctions or restrictions).
+Our results of operations would be adversely affected if we were unable to obtain adequate supplies of high-quality raw materials or components in a timely manner.